nafizjiwa/REDUX-CORE-API/README.md

     - connect

 ### 2. CREATE A REDUX STORE
-- createStore() is a Redux API tool
+- createStore() is a Redux API tool from REDUX library
 - A Reducer functions updates State.
 It receives actions --> returns the store's next state.
 - The action object describes how to change the state
 - Store's function - Holds state